18F/core-values/pages/vision-mission.md

 * [Shipping](core-values/shipping/)
 * [Autonomy](core-values/autonomy/)

-## “Anti-Values” [DRAFT]
+## “What we're not” [DRAFT]
 In order to deliver on our mission, it is important to acknowledge the following truths.

 **We are not...**

+* a body shop (one-off requests that are not product focused) or an Enterprise Resource Planning (ERP) shop
+* able to tolerate an end-run around our intake process, no matter the stakeholder
+* [COTS](http://en.wikipedia.org/wiki/Commercial_off-the-shelf) implementors (but we will re-sell and add value to COTS!)
 * interested in projects that simply redesign a website
-* a body shop (one-off requests that are not product focused) or an Enterprise Resource Planning (ERP) shop
-* a fire-fighting / rescue squad (be careful when approaching)
-* GSA’s internal digital service team
+* GSA’s internal digital service team (coming soon!)
+* GSA CIO's or the Federal Acquisition Service
+* a fire-fighting / rescue squad
+* a helpdesk / free advice
 * a contractor
-* the CIO shop / FAS / etc.
-* going to build you a CMS
-* COTS implementors (but we will re-sell COTS)
-* a helpdesk / free advice
-* able to tolerate an end-run around our intake process, no matter the stakeholder